ValentijnvdB/CensorTool/README.md

 - Censor your screen or webcam in real-time (if you have a dedicated GPU).
 - Customize what and how features are censored.
 - Censor images remotely via the HTTP endpoint
-- Browser extension to automatically censor images (coming soon)
+- Browser extension to automatically censor images: [CensorExtension](https://github.com/ValentijnvdB/CensorExtension.git)

+### Planned
+- [ ] Video censor via HTTP
+- [ ] Automatic model downloads

 ## Installation Guide

----

 ### Requirements
 You will need two programs for the easiest installation: